Friday, July 14, 2017

 To be clear, being at the top of the hierarchy is a temporary privilege.
 Nothing is permanent.
 Strength tends to fade as a young man turns gray.
 Sometimes power is so intertwined with a specific moment in time that as the moment passes, so too does the potency of the strength.
 Cycles abound and are mostly inescapable.
 The point is to avoid the knockout punch.
 To gain strength and preserve and build systems to best maintain survival.

 So what of those at the bottom of the hierarchy?
 There are those at the bottom of the hierarchy who will soon die, picked off by natural selection.
 There are also those at the bottom of the hierarchy who will survive wave after wave of feedback until their unique moment in history arrives and they build the future.
 These are the people at the precipice with no safety net.
 At the bottom you have death but also rebirth.
+Who knows, maybe this is what Jesus meant when he said "the last will be first."
 The difference between who dies and who survives is difficult to ascertain, maybe there is not a fundamental difference aside from luck.
 Of course, ancient civilizations attributed the difference to the favor of the gods but now we say that's old school.